 No one moved.

 Last night's smile came back to him.
 Fionn by candlelight.
+He buried it.
+Made himself still.

 Then Renn did.

-He crossed the circle, putting himself between Fionn and the other boys.
-His back to Fionn now.
+He crossed the circle, putting himself between Fionn and the other boys, his back to Fionn now.
 "Back to positions."
 His voice cut through.
 "Formation drill.
 Now."

 The boys scattered toward the targets.
+Renn's eyes touched Fionn—brief, careful—then moved on.
+His attention never reached Torven.

-Niels opened his mouth—
+Niels opened his mouth.
+"Green."

 "Shut up."
 Colm.
 Still standing beside Fionn, picking up his crossbow.

-Fionn was standing now.
-Unsteady.
-His voice wobbled: "I tried to hold it.
+Fionn was standing now, unsteady, his voice wobbling.
+"I tried to hold it.
 I did."
+He looked to Torven.
+Nothing.
+He looked down, blinking fast.
+"My wrists hurt."

 Colm tilted his head.
-He followed the glance—found Torven standing apart from the other parents.
+He followed the glance, found Torven standing apart from the other parents, then back to Fionn.
+"Does that happen a lot?"

 Fionn shook his head.
 "Just today."